Love to go to a gym and exercise!?

 Warm-ups are gentle, progressive, main activity specific exercises which target to ‘awaken’ and engage muscle groups.
 This will be involved in the main workout.
 The idea is to increase the blood flow into the muscles so that fresh oxygen will be easily available to generate energy.
 It will also raise your body temperature and increase your heart rate preparing you for the main workout.
 You can also follow and learn more about the gonstead technique, which is essential technique to reduce strain in the muscles.

 For instance, if you are going to hit the wattbike, you can use alternative endurance machines such as a rower, or cross trainer to elevate your heart rate.
 To engage leg muscles you may include a couple of sets of glute bridges, lunging and/or squatting.
 No weight is needed, it would purely work as muscle activation.
-If you face some injury during work then you can hire a lawyer for your workers compensation claim and get the right legal help.

 If you are about to do some power work or weights, you may start by elevating your heart rate first followed by same or similar exercises you will do in your main workout using your bodyweight or a very light weight to begin with and build it up from there.
 Hope this gives you a rough idea of how to utilise the active warm-up.

 Stretching is very important too.
 There are few types of stretching which can be used in different scenarios.
 For instance, before your main workout, after you completed your active warm up, dynamic stretching is recommended.

 Dynamic simply means stretching with movement which is important to maintain elevated heart rate and further engage with muscle activation.
 Couple of examples of dynamic stretching would be leg swings for hamstrings, trunk rotations for core and lower back, arm swings for shoulders.
 These are just a very few examples as there are many more.